EuroGames: Bern 2023

 Jasmine Imboden and Greg Zwygart were co-presidents of 2023 EuroGames association.
 According to Greg Zwygart, the EuroGames is an inclusive sport event, also for heterosexual athletes.
 The event includes trans and intersex people even though these categories of people are not present in some sport disciplines.

-EuroGames 2023 hosting impacted Bern Pride to have exceptionally big Village and elaborate multi-day and multi-vanue program mostly with local talent and few guests.
+EuroGames 2023 hosting impacted Bern Pride to have a village with multi-day and multi-venue programs mostly with local talent and few guests.